cansik/pointcloud-processing/README.md

 #### Speed

-[PShape](https://github.com/processing/processing/blob/master/core/src/processing/opengl/PShapeOpenGL.java) can display points with the point shader, but because processing tessellates each point on the CPU, manipulations to the point cloud data are slow, plus there is overhead because even more vertices are allocated the needed on modern systems.
+[PShape](https://github.com/processing/processing/blob/master/core/src/processing/opengl/PShapeOpenGL.java) can display points with the point shader, but because processing tessellates each point on the CPU, manipulations to the point cloud data are slow, plus there is overhead because even more vertices are allocated then needed on modern graphic systems.
 This pipeline uses the OpenGL commands to generate the billboarding & tessellation directly on the graphics card, which leads to a faster drawing and simple one-to-one vertex indexing.

 #### Attributes
 With the original PShape, it was possible to add custom vertex attributes to a mesh.
 However, in `POINTS` mode, the tessellation would not care about these additional custom vertex attributes, as shown [here](https://github.com/processing/processing/issues/5895).
 Instead, this library offers you the full potential of vertex attributes for point vertices.